orbitalquark/textadept/doc/manual.md

 */usr/local* but setting `DESTDIR` (e.g.
 `make install DESTDIR=/prefix/to/install/to`) changes it.

-Similarly, `make curses` and `make curses install` installs the curses version.
+Similarly, `make curses` and `make curses install` installs the terminal version.

 ### Cross Compiling for Windows